theostowell/tstowx.com/content/services/index.md

 ![](/attachments/lemonsqueezypzlaunchstats.png)

 This created a return of £7.17 per subscriber minimum, well over the education industry standard of $1-3 per month per email subscriber.
-This was to an audience that didn't exist eight months prior, which was when I first started publishing on Medium
+This was to an audience that didn't exist eight months prior, when I first started writing.

+Currently the email marketing is majority automated, with the welcome/information sequence doing the heavy lifting in terms of building reputability and converting ([you can read it here](https://drive.proton.me/urls/MX4NCDKYZ0#Qnr50ftw3uWB)).
+There are also RSS automations that notify subscribers when new content hits the Medium account and YouTube channel.

 So how did I build this audience?
 Through informational content writing (a lot of it)...